Noxcrew/noxesium/README.md

 ### Performance

-Noxesium contains an optional performance patch which limits UI rendering to be limited to 60 fps which can improve fps at high values.
-There is an additional setting available to enable dynamic UI fps lowering, going down to 20 fps.
+Noxesium contains optional performance features which limit UI rendering to 60 fps while keeping everything else at your full framerate.
+This helps free up computation time to work on rendering instead of redrawing static UI elements.
+It is however only effective if your fps is above the UI framerate limit.
+There is an additional setting available to enable dynamic UI fps lowering, which lowers the limit down to 20 fps on a per-element basis.

+These performance optimizations can be enabled manually in the Noxesium mod settings menu.

 ### Bugfixes